aspirepress/AspireSync/README.md

 AssetGrabber is designed to enumerate and download the plugins and themes stored in the WordPress SVN repository and Content Delivery Network.

+## Features

+* Download themes and plugins from the WordPress .org repository and upload them to local or S3 storage.
+* Store metadata and other information about every version of every plugin.
+* Download the latest version of a plugin/theme, or all versions, or a subset.
+* Handles closed and not found plugins/themes.
+* Updates only those items that are updated in SVN, so you don't have to pull the entire dataset.
+* Supports Postgres out of the box for metadata retention (SQLite coming eventually)
+* Runs downloads in parallel tasks (24 max) to allow for speedy download of assets.

 ## Prerequisites

 This project depends on a Postgres database, but does not supply container for it.
 You can use a Postgres instance